-- Any member of a group that is naturally at-risk (e.g. pregnant women, developmentally disabled persons, economically or educationally disadvantaged persons, individuals with diseases such as cancer, asthma, diabetes, AIDS, dyslexia, cardiac disorders, psychiatric disorders, learning disorders, etc.) - b.
-Special groups that are protected by federal regulations or guidelines (e.g. children/minors, prisoners, pregnant women, students receiving services under the Individuals with Disabilities Education Act (IDEA).
+a.
+Any member of a group that is naturally at-risk (e.g. pregnant women, developmentally disabled persons, economically or educationally disadvantaged persons, individuals with diseases such as cancer, asthma, diabetes, AIDS, dyslexia, cardiac b.
+Special groups that are protected by federal regulations or guidelines (e.g. children/minors, prisoners, pregnant women,

-See the online Risk Assessment Guide and Online Survey Consent Procedures for more detailed information on risk assessment.
+See the online Risk Assessment Guide and Online Survey Consent Procedures for more detailed information on risk